muhil15/Certifications/README.md

-# Certificates in Microsoft Azure.
+# Microsoft Azure – Certificate of Completion (2025)
-# Paper Publication certificate in UGC AND SJ CHAPTER.
+# Paper Publication – Published in UGC and SJ Chapter (2025)